nus-cs2103-AY2223S1/ip/docs/README.md

 Copy the file to the folder you want to use as the home folder for your Uncle Cheong jar file.

 Double-click the file to start the app.
 The GUI similar to the below should appear in a few seconds.
-Note how the app contains some sample data.

 ## Features